iamShahariar/HabitSentia/README.md

 ⭐ Star this repository if you find it useful!

-Note: Some Features may require internet, but no login needed anywhere.
+Note: Some Features may require the internet, for example, to render LaTeX equations and symbols, but no login is needed anywhere.
-Time to time export data as JSON file so you don't lose progress.

 # Interfaces:
 <img width="1349" height="610" alt="image" src="https://github.com/user-attachments/assets/94a145a8-d173-4b27-b376-57cfb8137948" />